SohamChattopadhyayEE/Live-object-detection/README.md

 # Live object detection
 This is a Python-based project, where real-time object detection from the `integrated webcam` is performed.
 That is by execution of the code, a web url will be generated.
 The url has to be copied and pasted in the web browser and then the webcam will be activated and real-time object detection will start.
+The project utilizes `Flask` framework as web tool and `OpenCV` for the object detection purpose.
 ## Dependencies
     pip install requirements.txt